Arturossi/pseudomancer/README.md

 ## How it works

+1. Identifies all open reading frames (ORFs) in the target genome using getorf
-1. Downloads all complete, annotated genomes for the specified genus from NCBI RefSeq
+2. Downloads all complete, annotated genomes for the specified genus from NCBI RefSeq
-2. Extracts and merges protein sequences from all assemblies
+3. Extracts and merges protein sequences from all assemblies
-3. Clusters proteins at 99% identity using mmseqs2 to create a non-redundant dataset
+4. Clusters proteins at 99% identity using mmseqs2 to create a non-redundant dataset
-4. Searches the clustered proteins against your target genome using mmseqs2 (tblastn-like search)
+5. Searches the clustered proteins against your target genome using mmseqs2 (tblastn-like search)
-5. Outputs results in tabular format with alignment statistics
+6. Outputs results in tabular format with alignment statistics

 ## Note